Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 > It is also generally not recommended to create a new, custom point template, as their creation is complex and makes maintaining assets harder for us as Pandora's internals change.

 The most notable point templates are:
-- `static` - Displays the image witout any change.
+- `static` - Displays the image without any change.
 Useful for layers that are either not affected by posing (e.g. hair, head items, or decorative bow), or when your item forces a single pose (e.g. a Yoke).
 - `body` - The most common point template.
 Any item that is shaped like a body and follows the body as it moves.
 - `body_soles_back` - For anything that should be displayed under soles, while kneeling, in the back view.
 - `handheld` - For item that is held in hand, but that doesn't change with pose (other than following the hand).